 Families deemed eligible for a utility reimbursement must establish and maintain utilities in the name of the head of household or spouse/partner.
-BHA will-direct utility reimbursements to Pacific Gas and Electricity (PG&E) on behalf of the family.
+BHA, at its sole discretion, will make payment to the family or direct utility reimbursements to Pacific Gas and Electricity (PG&E) on behalf of the family.